rubygarage/rubygarage.github.com/slides/refactoring-ruby.markdown

 ## What to Do

-* If a parameter's value can be obtained from another object use [Replace Parameter with Method](refactoring-ruby#/47).
+* If a parameter's value can be obtained from another object, use [Replace Parameter with Method](refactoring-ruby#/55).
-* If the parameters come from a single object, try [Preserve Whole Object](refactoring-ruby#/48).
+* If the parameters come from a single object, try [Preserve Whole Object](refactoring-ruby#/56).
-* If the data is not from one logical object, you still might group them via [Introduce Parameter Object](refactoring-ruby#/49).
+* If the data is not from one logical object, you still might group them via [Introduce Parameter Object](refactoring-ruby#/57).
-* Otherwise make clearer with [Introduce Named Parameter](refactoring-ruby#/62)
+* Otherwise make clearer with [Introduce Named Parameter](refactoring-ruby#/70)

 ---